American skier Shiffrin splits with longtime coach at worlds - NewsBreak

 American skier Shiffrin splits with longtime coach at worlds

-MERIBEL, France (AP) — American skiing standout Mikaela Shiffrin had an unexpected parting with her longtime coach, Mike Day, during the middle of the world championships after informing him that she planned to take a new direction with her staff at the end of the season.
+American skiing standout Mikaeala Shiffrin had an unexpected parting with her longtime coach, Mike Day, during the middle of the world championships after informing him that she planned to take a new direction with her staff at the end of the season.

 “Mikaela wants to do something different going forward.
 She wants a new challenge.
 And she informed Mike and Mike decided to go home,” U.S. Alpine director Patrick Riml told The Associated Press on Wednesday.
 “It’s a shock for me that he took off.”